 IDC Indirect Costs

 In-Kind Contributions or assistance in a form other than money.
 Equipment, materials, or services of recognized value that are offered in lieu of cash.

 Indirect Costs Costs related to expenses incurred in conducting or supporting research or other externally-funded activities but not directly attributable to a specific project.
 General categories of indirect costs include general administration (accounting, payroll, purchasing, etc.), sponsored project administration, plant operation and maintenance, library expenses, departmental administration expenses, depreciation or use allowance for buildings and equipment, and student administration and services.
 Synonymous with Facilities and Administrative Costs (F&A).
 More information.

 Indirect Cost Rate The rate Cameron University can charge for indirect costs on grant proposals.
-Cameron University's federal negotiated indirect cost rate is 49% of salaries (not including fringe).
+Cameron University's federal negotiated indirect cost rate for projects carried out on campus is 47% of salaries (not including fringe).